sasalatart/open-sir/README.md

 # open-sir

-Open source pandemics modelling API in python.
-The models implemented are in the scope of compartmental models of disease transmission, such as the widely used [Susceptible-Infected-Removed (SIR) model](http://rocs.hu-berlin.de/corona/docs/forecast/model/#classic-sir-dynamics).
-Recently, a new epidemic model based in SIR, SIR-X, was developed by the [Robert Koch Institut](http://rocs.hu-berlin.de/corona/docs/forecast/model/#sir-x-dynamics-outbreaks-with-temporally-increasing-interventions) and it is also implemented in open-sir.

-The API features model construction, parameter fitting and calculation of confidence intervals.
+Open-SIR is an Open Source Python project for modeling pandemics using Compartmental Models, such as the widely used [Susceptible-Infected-Removed (SIR) model](http://rocs.hu-berlin.de/corona/docs/forecast/model/#classic-sir-dynamics).

+## Features
+- Model the behavior of infectious diseases
+- Parameter fitting
+- Calculation of confidence intervals
+- CLI for interfacing with non Python environments (Bash, Node.JS, Matlab, etc).

+So far, Open-SIR provides an implementation of the SIR model and the recently new SIR based model SIR-X, developed by the [Robert Koch Institut](http://rocs.hu-berlin.de/corona/docs/forecast/model/#sir-x-dynamics-outbreaks-with-temporally-increasing-interventions).

 ## Getting Started